April 7, 2023

 Other ways to add schools to the FAFSA

-You can add schools to the FAFSA by phone, mail, or at your school’s financial aid office as well, if you need to add more after submitting.
+You can add schools to the FAFSA by phone, mail, or at your school’s financial aid office if you need to add more after submitting.

 To add schools over the phone, first, make sure you have your Data Release Number (DRN) from the FAFSA confirmation page or SAR.